tetrapod00/godot-docs/contributing/development/debugging/using_cpp_profilers.rst

 - The path to the working directory can be anything if an absolute path is used for the ``--path`` command line argument.
 Otherwise, it must be set to that the relative path to the project is valid.
-- Make sure **Elevate Privileges** is checked if you have administrative privileges.
+- Make sure :btn:`Elevate Privileges` is checked if you have administrative privileges.
   While not essential for profiling Godot, this will ensure all events can be captured.
   Otherwise, some events may be missing in the capture.
   Your settings should now look something like this:

 .. image:: img/cpp_profiler_hotspot_record.png

-- Click **Start Recording** and perform the actions you wish to profile in the editor/project.
+- Click :btn:`Start Recording` and perform the actions you wish to profile in the editor/project.
-- Quit the editor/project normally or use the **Stop Profiling** button in HotSpot to stop profiling early.
+- Quit the editor/project normally or use the :btn:`Stop Profiling` button in HotSpot to stop profiling early.
 Stopping profiling early can result in cleaner profiles if you're not interested in the engine's quit procedure.
-- Click **View Results** and wait for the profiling visualization to be generated:
+- Click :btn:`View Results` and wait for the profiling visualization to be generated:

 .. image:: img/cpp_profiler_hotspot_view_results.png

 - Use the tabs at the top to navigate between the different views.
 These views show the same data, but in different ways.
-The **Flame Graph** tab is a good way to see which functions take up the most time at a glance.
+The :tab:`Flame Graph` tab is a good way to see which functions take up the most time at a glance.
 These functions are therefore the most important ones to optimize, since optimizing them will improve performance the most.
-- At the bottom of all tabs except **Summary**, you will also see a list of CPU threads started by the engine among with the CPU utilization for each thread.
+- At the bottom of all tabs except :tab:`Summary`, you will also see a list of CPU threads started by the engine among with the CPU utilization for each thread.
   This lets you see threads that can be a bottleneck at a given point in time.